-The low level interfaces are described in detail in this document.
+The low-level interface is described in detail in this document.
 The application interfaces and command line utilities are described in the document NCSA HDF Calling Interfaces and Utilities for Versions 3.2 and earlier and in the HDF User's Guide and HDF Reference Manual for Versions 3.3 and 4.x.
 Other HDF-based software tools should have their own manuals.

 Since the NCSA user community writes programs primarily in C and FORTRAN, all of the HDF application interfaces developed at NCSA are callable from both C and FORTRAN programs.
-Since the low level interface is primarily for program development, not for applications, it provides C-callable routines only.
+The functions of the low-level interface, however, are provided only as C-callable routines.